shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 Stack Exchange has been using Puppet to manage all those Linux nodes for years, and the infrastructure and configuration logic was showing its age a bit.

  - Hiera was in use, but only for some of the class parameters and explicit lookups from some modules; node definitions were still just in a `site.pp` manifest.
- - The Puppet masters themselves (we have two, for redundancy) were artisanally hand-crafted - the process of building a new master wasn't in Puppet.
+ - The Puppet masters themselves (we have two, for redundancy and to enable nodes talking to a master local to their site) were artisanally hand-crafted - the process of building a new master wasn't in Puppet.
  - Puppet client config was managed by just laying a static `file` resource down at `/etc/puppet/puppet.conf`, which was a set file based on the location of the system (a custom fact, parsed from the system's hostname).

 For these, the plan, respectively: